Diwali Celebration Presented by The Bellevue Collection

 About Diwali

 Diwali is a time to welcome a new year, happiness and prosperity.
 It is a festival of lights that follows the lunar calendar and is similar to a new year celebration.
-Diwali is one of India’s most celebrated holidays and is recognized by people from multiple faiths, including Hindus, Jains, Buddhists, Sikhs and many others.
+Diwali is one of India’s most celebrated holidays.

 Traditions around the world include: